Ryzen 5 PRO 230 vs Ryzen AI 5 PRO 340

 So, is Ryzen 5 PRO 230 better than Ryzen AI 5 PRO 340?

 Yes.
-Ryzen 5 PRO 230 is the better overall CPU here.
-You are getting a 30.7% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which makes it the stronger all-around choice.
+Ryzen 5 PRO 230 is the better all-around CPU here.
+It gives you a 30.7% average FPS lead across 50 shared CPU game tests in our data, 1.2% better PassMark, and the stronger long-term platform, which is enough to make it the stronger overall pick.

 Which one is better for gaming?

-If gaming is the priority, Ryzen 5 PRO 230 is the better pick here.
+If gaming is the priority, Ryzen 5 PRO 230 is the better pick.
 According to our tests, it delivers 30.7% more average FPS across 50 shared CPU game tests.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 230 is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 5 PRO 230 is the stronger fit.
 You are getting 1.2% better PassMark, backed by 6 cores and 12 threads.
-It also carries the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).
+It also has the larger cache pool with 100% larger total L3 cache (16 MB vs 8 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 5 PRO 230 is the smarter buy today.
-Ryzen 5 PRO 230 is at an unclear MSRP at $150 MSRP versus unclear MSRP, and it gives you a 30.7% average FPS lead across 50 shared CPU game tests in our data.
-It is also 100.0% better value on MSRP (131.3 vs 0.0 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 5 PRO 230 is the better buy right now.
+Ryzen 5 PRO 230 comes in at an unclear MSRP at $150 MSRP versus unclear MSRP, and it still gives you a 30.7% average FPS lead across 50 shared CPU game tests in our data.
+It is also 100.0% better value on MSRP (131.3 vs 0.0 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?